Haber process: History

-Ammonia was first manufactured using the Haber process on an industrial scale in 1913 in BASF's Oppau plant in Germany, reaching 20 tonnes per day the following year.
+Ammonia was first manufactured using the Haber process on an industrial scale in 1913 in BASF's Oppau plant in Germany, reaching 20 tonnes/day in 1914.
 During World War I, the production of munitions required large amounts of nitrate.
-The Allies had access to large deposits of sodium nitrate in Chile (Chile saltpetre) controlled by British companies.
-Germany had no such resources, so the Haber process proved essential to the German war effort.
+The Allied powers had access to large deposits of sodium nitrate in Chile (Chile saltpetre) controlled by British companies.
+India had large supplies too, but it was also controlled by the British.
+Moreover, even if German commercial interests had nominal legal control of such resources, the Allies controlled the sea lanes and imposed a highly effective blockade which would have prevented such supplies from reaching Germany.
+The Haber process proved so essential to the German war effort that it is considered virtually certain Germany would have been defeated in a matter of months without it.
 Synthetic ammonia from the Haber process was used for the production of nitric acid, a precursor to the nitrates used in explosives.

-Today, the most popular catalysts are based on iron promoted with K2O, CaO, SiO2, and Al2O3.
-Earlier, molybdenum was also used as a promoter.
-The original Haber–Bosch reaction chambers used osmium as the catalyst, but it was available in extremely small quantities.
-Haber noted uranium was almost as effective and easier to obtain than osmium.
-Under Bosch's direction in 1909, the BASF researcher Alwin Mittasch discovered a much less expensive iron-based catalyst, which is still used today.
-A major contributor to the elucidation of this catalysis was Gerhard Ertl.
+The original Haber–Bosch reaction chambers used osmium as the catalyst, but this was available in extremely small quantities.
+Haber noted that uranium was almost as effective and easier to obtain than osmium.
+In 1909, BASF researcher Alwin Mittasch discovered a much less expensive iron-based catalyst that is still used.
+A major contributor to the discovery of this catalysis was Gerhard Ertl.
+The most popular catalysts are based on iron promoted with K2O, CaO, SiO2, and Al2O3.

-During the interwar years, alternative processes were developed, the most notably different being the Casale process, Claude process, and the Mont-Cenis process by Friedrich Uhde Ingenieurbüro, founded in 1921.
+During the interwar years, alternative processes were developed, most notably the Casale process, the Claude process, and the Mont-Cenis process developed by the Friedrich Uhde Ingenieurbüro.
 Luigi Casale and Georges Claude proposed to increase the pressure of the synthesis loop to 80–100 MPa, thereby increasing the single-pass ammonia conversion and making nearly complete liquefaction at ambient temperature feasible.
-Georges Claude even proposed to have three or four converters with liquefaction steps in series, thereby omitting the need for a recycle.
-Nowadays, most plants resemble the original Haber process (20 MPa and 500 °C), albeit with improved single-pass conversion and lower energy consumption due to process and catalyst optimization.
+Claude proposed to have three or four converters with liquefaction steps in series, thereby avoiding recycling.
+Most plants continue to use the original Haber process (20 MPa and 500 °C), albeit with improved single-pass conversion and lower energy consumption due to process and catalyst optimization.